dootss/pymgr/README.md

 # pymgr

-`pymgr` - a pure python windows cpu & ram monitor
+`pymgr` - a python ctypes windows cpu & ram monitor

 (if for whatever reason you can't or don't wanna use psutil)